tekuma/documentation/curator-portal.md

 replica and create back-ups off-site from Google Cloud.
 Then, start a new CloudSQL instance, and create a table that has columns as desired.
 Populate the database, e.g., using an import program that maps rows from previous databases.
+Next, deploy the back-end code with configuration to point to a read-only replica of the previous database.
+Move the new database to the production location, and finally update the configuration of the back-end to use it.

 ### columns